freenas/freenas-docs/userguide/preferences.rst

 :guilabel:`Enable Helpful Tooltips in Forms`: Set to add viewable help text to each form in the UI.
 Unset to hide all help text icons.

-Make any changes and click :guilabel:`Update Settings` to save the new selections.
+Make any changes and click :guilabel:`UPDATE SETTINGS` to save the new selections.